 Federation Architecture

 Cloudillo is designed as a federated system where independent instances communicate to share content, enable collaboration, and maintain user sovereignty.
-This architecture ensures users can self-host while remaining connected to the broader network.
+Like email, any Cloudillo server can communicate with any other – users don’t need to be on the same instance.

 Core Principles